averonsec/security-case-examples/README.md

 ## Summary

-A reflected cross-site scripting vulnerability was identified in a search endpoint.
+I identified a reflected cross-site scripting vulnerability in a search endpoint.
 User-controlled input was rendered without proper output encoding.

 The issue was responsibly reported to the vendor.